mikkosyrja/kuxaku/README.md

 Ephem and Jplephem make most location calculations.
 Spktype21 is needed by some asteroid data using type 21 format.
 Matplotlib is used to plot Solar System map.

 Jplephem should automatically install ephem, but for some reason that did not happen in Windows.
 Program is tested and developed in OpenSuse Tumbleweed Linux and Windows 10.
-Probably works wherever Python works.
+Probably works wherever Python and above mentioned modules work.

 ## Running program